WWE News: On Same Day As Hall Of Fame Announcement, Kurt Angle Reveals Who He Wants In His Final Match And If He Will Wrestle Again

 — Kurt Angle (@RealKurtAngle) January 16, 2017

-Back near the end of 2016, Inquisitr reported that Kurt Angle was telling independent promoters he could no longer accept bookings past March.
+Back near the end of 2016, the Inquisitr reported that Kurt Angle was telling independent promoters he could no longer accept bookings past March.
 Angle was telling them that he was going back to WWE and that he would be busy on WrestleMania 33 weekend.

-Well, on Monday afternoon, the official website of WWE revealed that Angle was going to be inducted into the WWE Hall of Fame and he will headline the 2017 class.
+Well, on Monday afternoon, the official website of WWE revealed that Angle was going to be inducted into the Hall of Fame and he will headline the 2017 class.
 Many thought his return to the company meant that he was going to get back in the ring for them, but will he?
 Is his career over since he’s going into the Hall this year?

 “I can’t really say.
 But if I am, I’m OK with it.
 I will tell you this, Lilian…that’s the only reason I would do it.
 I will not do it for myself.
 I would do it for you and the fans out there.
 It’s no longer about me.”